HomeNGN / XAF • Currency

 A major cash crunch occurred in February 2023 when the Nigerian government used a currency note changeover—delivering too few of the new notes into circulation—to attempt to force citizens to use a newly created government-sponsored central bank digital currency.
 This led to extensive street protests.
 WikipediaAbout Central African CFA franc

-CFA originally stood for Colonies françaises d'Afrique; following the independence of these states, its name was changed to Communauté financière africaine.
-The currency is issued by the Bank of Central African States, located in Yaoundé, Cameroon, for the members of the Economic and Monetary Community of Central Africa.
-The franc is nominally subdivided into 100 centimes but no centime denominations have been issued.
-The production of CFA franc notes has been carried out at Chamalières by the Bank of France since its creation in 1945.
+CFA originally stood for Colonies françaises d'Afrique; after these states gained independence, its name was changed to Communauté financière africaine.
+The currency is issued by the Bank of Central African States, located in Yaoundé, Cameroon, for members of the Economic and Monetary Community of Central Africa.
+Although the franc is officially divided into 100 centimes, no centime-denominated coins have been issued.
+Since 1945, the Bank of France has been producing CFA franc notes in Chamalières.

-In several west African states, the West African CFA franc, which is of equal value to the Central African CFA franc, is in circulation.
+In several west African states, the West African CFA franc, which is of equal value, is also in circulation.
 Wikipedia